 Business Process Management (BPM) involves managing the processes an organization uses to develop, produce and provide its products and services.
 Enhancing an organization's business process management capability is recognized by many national and international authorities as an effective strategy for improving performance.
 This course will cover the theory and practice of BPM and provide participants with an understanding of three primary BPM capability areas Process Enterprise Management, Process Definition and Process Improvement.
 The course will include a project to develop a process description for a business process.

-Process Enterprise sub-topics will include , establishing the organization's process network, linking process measures to organizational performance measures, monitoring the network of processes, aligning process improvements with the organization's strategy, improving the organization's process network.
+Process Enterprise sub-topics include establishing the organization's process network, linking process measures to organizational performance measures, monitoring the network of processes, aligning process improvements with the organization's strategy, and improving the organization's process network.
 Process Definition sub-topics will include establishing process objectives, preparing systems diagrams, developing process flow charts and associated activity tables.
 Process Improvement sub-topics will include establishing and utilizing process measures, identifying and prioritizing process problems, undertaking root cause analysis of process problems, identifying and prioritizing possible process improvements and implementing process improvements.

-BA555 Business Research Methods

-This course will assist students in developing knowledge of business research methods, suitable for workplace application, to enable solutions and recommendations founded on legitimate and efficient data and information.
-Content includes the research process, research design, sources, collection, and analysis of data, and presentation of results and recommendations.
+SAP Netweaver (BPM) ERP tools or ORACLE E-Business Suite will be used in this course.
+Prerequisite: BA515

+BA554 Logistic Management

+The purpose of this course is to introduce graduate students with basic concepts and knowledge in Logistic Management along with providing students with skills in using ERP tools, such as SAP (Logistics) or ORACLE E-Business Suite.
+These include the management of core logistics functions, cost integration, and supply chain management.
+It also includes relationships with suppliers, customers and other firm functions such as manufacturing and finance.
+We will approach issues from a dual perspective of managing logistics to reduce cost and to create competitive advantage.

+BA556 Supply Chain Management

+This course will enable students to develop the ability to conceptualize, design, and implement supply chains aligned with product, market, and customer characteristics.
+Business competition is now between supply networks rather than individual corporations.
+Managing the flow of products, information, and revenue across supply chains differentiates the ability of supply networks to fulfill customer needs.
+Students also will use SAP ERP (SCM) software tools or ORACLE E-Business Suite to develop the ability in evaluating how information flows can substitute for the stock of physical resources, such as inventory, and why such systems succeed or fail.
+They assess how internet technologies, dynamic markets, and globalization are impacting supply chain strategies and practices, including logistics, digital coordination of decisions and resources, inventory and risk management, procurement and supply contracting, product and process design, and revenue management.
+Prerequisite: BA515